Douglas City Founded

 Anna Faulkner Scott Knutson Webster was a Charter Member of Juneau Igloo No. 6.

 Her second husband was Swan Knutson.
-They were married in Salmon River, Idaho on January 25, 1899.
+They were married in Salmon River, Idaho, on January 25, 1899.
 She was widowed when Swan died on August 1, 1901.
-Their twin children Clarence Knutson and Carol Swanhilde Knutson born on April 5, 1902 in Idaho after his death.
+Their twin children, Clarence Knutson and Carol Swanhilde Knutson, were born in Idaho on April 5, 1902, after his death.

-Anna and her three daughters, Mabel, Minnie and Carrie moved to Juneau in 1904 and began her career as head of the Douglas telephone exchange in 1905.
+Anna and her three daughters, Mabel, Minnie, and Carrie, moved to Juneau in 1904, and she began her career as head of the Douglas telephone exchange in 1905.

 Anna married Edward Webster, who was the President of the Juneau-Douglas Telephone Company, on August 10, 1910, in Juneau.
-The family moved to Juneau and her Juneau home stood high on the hill, where it was built before the town itself was laid out and planned.
+The family moved to Juneau, and her home stood high on the hill, built before the town itself was fully laid out and planned.

 The house is registered as the Edward Webster House on Telephone Hill.
-Robert E. Hurley, the grandson of Edward and Anna Webster, owned the home when the 1984 Telephone Hill Historic Site and Structures Survey was conducted in 1984.
+Robert E. Hurley, the grandson of Edward and Anna Webster, owned the home when the 1984 Telephone Hill Historic Site and Structures Survey was conducted.

 Korhonen, Lydia